10 Best Old-School Waffles In Singapore Ranked | Eatbook.sg

 small bites chinatown waffle peanut butter

 Small Bites is an under-the-radar kiosk that’s hidden in a discreet corridor along the quiet estate of Kreta Ayer Heights.
-The fairly new stall sells freshly baked pandan waffles from just $1.30—the cheapest we’ve found in our hunt.
+The fairly new stall sells freshly baked pandan waffles from just $1.50—one of the cheapest we’ve found in our hunt.

-Despite its $1.60 price tag, the Peanut Butter waffle came with a generous amount of filling that had the right balance between sweet and savoury.
+The Peanut Butter ($2) waffle came with a generous amount of filling that had the right balance between sweet and savoury.
 I only wished for the spread to be more smooth and molten, but that’s a small gripe considering its value.

 small bites chinatown waffle chocolate half